shaunmark/BMCSample/README.md

 ## Description

-Plain and simple application that shows a list of movies on home sceen, and has capability to navigate to details screen with more details about the movie
+Plain and simple application that shows a list of movies on home sceen, and has capability to navigate to details screen with more details about the movie.
+Has a Search bar for searching movies on home page.

 ## Screens

 ### Movie Listing Screen

 This screen mainly contains a list of movies which are interactable to navigate to its details page.
+It also has the feature to search for movies.

 ### Movie Details Screen